School and road closures. Get the latest on this Northern California winter weather.

-PLACERVILLE, Calif. — Folks in towns with 1,000 foot elevations should expect snow as cold, unstable air moves overhead.
-We could even see flurries below that elevation.
+PLACERVILLE, Calif. — Folks in towns with 1,000 foot elevations saw some snow as cold, unstable air moved overhead.

+Some snow made it even to the Valley floor on Highway 99, south of Chico.
 Total accumulation at some of the steady, low snow locations like Jackson, Placerville and Grass Valley will be close to four inches.
-Some of these locations have already been seeing snow and our ABC10 Weather Force has been sharing their photos.

 Watch ABC10 News for the latest forecast